Surgical Procedures: Surgery and Staging for Retinoblastoma

 What is recovery like?

-- Do not let the eyelid crust over.
+- Not let the eyelid crust over.

 - Avoid running the shower on the surgical eye for about 10 days after surgery.

-How can I care for myself/ my child?
+How can I care for my child?

 There are ways to manage constipation after surgery.
 You can change your child’s diet, have them drink more fluids, or take over-the-counter medications.
 Talk with your child’s care team before giving any medications for constipation.

-Taking deep breaths and resting can help manage pain, keep your child’s lungs healthy after anesthesia, and can promote good drainage of lymphatic fluid.
+Taking deep breaths and resting can help with pain, keep your child’s lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
 Try to help your child do deep breathing and relaxation exercises a few times a day in the first week, or when you notice they are extra tense.

-- Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
+- Example of a relaxation exercise: While sitting, close your eyes and take 5 to 10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.

 This article contains general information.
 Please be sure to talk to your care team about your specific plan and recovery.